 - 1. Individuals perceive risk in their own subjective way and there are many circumstances in which they exhibit risk aversion.
 De Finetti was well aware of this (back in 1931!) when he introduced his betting scheme.
 To counter the potential distorsions arising from the aversion (or its contrary) to risk, the betting scheme is devised for a series of bets and it contains the explicit clause to the effect that the bookmaker, once she has announced the price p, is forced to accept indefinitely many bets, either on or against the events.
 This, in de Finetti's words marks the 'essential distinction' between a one-off bet and the situation in which an individual is willing to bet 'systematically and unlimitedly'. - 2.
 Note that in order to represent such a disposition, the definition of a fair betting quotient can really only arise by taking the bookmaker's point of view.
 However used they may be to betting, gamblers cannot reasonably be thought of being willing (much less forced!) to accept any bets at a given price.
 It is, on the other hand, the bookmaker's job to do exactly that.
-This assymmetry between gamblers and bookmakers is therefore fundamental in order to justify the betting scheme as an appropriate framework to define probability as price.
-We shall generalize the betting game to its imprecise counterpart by keeping the bookmaker's side, unlike Walley who takes the gambler's point of view.
+This asymmetry between gamblers and bookmakers is therefore fundamental in order to justify the betting scheme as an appropriate framework to define subjective probability as price.